 Why school board, you might ask?
 I have always had an interest in education and the importance of assuring the success of each student according to their ability and their life’s path.
 I chaired the Home and School committee at St. Martin of Tours (SMOT) while my daughter was there (we live on the east side of Muskego and are annexed for SMOT) and have served on the Marquette University Department of Physical Therapy’s Academic Standards Committee for 27 years.
 After spending over a quarter of a century focusing on higher education, I would now like to have an impact on education at the primary and secondary levels.
 Primary and secondary education are key to preparing our children for any path they choose to pursue in life.

 Regardless of the life path our children will decide on, each needs to be prepared for that path and ready to face the challenges of working in the real world.
-I want to be a part of their success in any way possible and would love this opportunity
+I want to be a part of their success in any way possible and would love this opportunity.

 The Guide for Candidates for School Board members in Wisconsin lists several qualities that a candidate for this critical position should possess.
 At the top of the list is a commitment to the belief that all children of the school district are entitled to have available to them a beneficial educational program.
 This expressed quality is the driving force behind my decision to run for the Muskego-Norway School Board.
 Two other qualities listed for a school board member are “having an open mind and readiness to learn” and “listening carefully to the criticisms offered by people with differing views”.
 I believe I possess these qualities and can use them to be an effective member on the School Board team.